Full name Timroy Patrick Allen

 Born January 22, 1987, Westmoreland, Jamaica

-Major teams United States of America, Jamaica Tallawahs
+Major teams United States of America, ICC Americas, Jamaica Tallawahs

 Playing role Bowler

 |T20I debut||Bermuda v United States of America at Sandys Parish, Aug 18, 2019 scorecard|